 What We Do

 Throughout the UK and Ireland each year thousands of children are born with disabilities that severely affect their mobility, causing very real limits on their quality of life.
 This can be dramatically improved by the use of a modern and sophisticated powered wheelchair, giving the freedom and mobility to gain a degree of independence.
-Unfortunately, the state does not offer most children the type of chair that they really need, and the cost is often out of the reach of their families.
+The cost is usually out of the reach of their families and this is where the Peter Alliss Wheelchair charity steps in.

 In 1975, George Makey MBE started an initiative to raise money to buy powered chairs for disabled children.
 At the end of the seventies he asked Peter Alliss – the renowned Ryder Cup golfer and commentator – to become involved, which he did willingly.
 Since then many Golf Clubs and other organisations have joined in and raised over £7,000,000 to buy hundreds of powered chairs for needy children across the UK and Ireland.